aniketpanjwani/cancelled/docs/implementation.md

 ## 5. Hero implementation blueprint

 - **Layout & background**: Use a two-column grid (`grid-cols-1 lg:grid-cols-2`) constrained to `max-w-[1440px]` and center it with `mx-auto`.
 Place the `imgRagebaitGameWebpageDesign` texture as a full-bleed `next/image` underneath via `position: absolute` so motion overlays don’t interfere with pointer events.
+- **Navigation**: Extract a reusable `<SiteNav />` that pulls the official logos (three variants available) and pins them to the top as an overlay.
+Use the white logo for dark overlays and the black version for light backgrounds.
 - **Stamped headline**: Left column stacks `"You’ve been"` text with the `imgCanceledStampWhiteText1` asset (slightly rotated ~–3°).
 Both use the `Staatliches` font and pure black fill to match the screenshot.
 - **Reason callout**: Right column displays `Reason: ${randomReason.title}` in `Staatliches`, uppercased, aligned center on mobile and left on desktop.
 Clamp to three lines via `line-clamp-3` and reserve ~2–3 lines worth of height.
 - **CTA cluster**: Primary button "Appeal Your Cancellation" (links to `https://tiktok.com`) plus the `#### people canceled` stat separated by the `imgLine1` divider graphic.
 Until we have a real metric, show a server-generated pseudo-count (e.g., a random `Intl.NumberFormat` string between 25 000 and 999 000).
 Buttons stay black with white text; add `aria-label` for the stat once real data arrives.